-\\\ Albert-Ludwigs-University Freiburg.
-E-mail: ute.leuschner@vwl.uni-freiburg.de.
+Bernd Fitzenberger Department of Economics Albert-Ludwigs-University 79085 Freiburg Germany E-mail: bernd.fitzenberger@vwl.uni-freiburg.de

-Bernd Fitzenberger dedicates this paper to his academic advisor and friend Wolfgang Franz at the occasion of his 65th birthday in January 2009.
+&lt;sup>a Bernd Fitzenberger dedicates this paper to his academic advisor and friend Wolfgang Franz at the occasion of his 65th birthday in January 2009.
 The work in this paper benefitted from discussions with David Autor, Christian Dustmann, Stephen Machin, and Alexandra Spitz-Oener.
 We are grateful for the comments by three anonymous referees.
 This paper was written as part of the research project "Collective Bargaining and the Distribution of Wages: Theory and Empirical Evidence" within the DFG research network "Flexibility in Heterogeneous Labor Markets" (FSP 1169).
 Financial support from the German Science Foundation (DFG) is gratefully acknowledged.
 We thank the German Federal Institute for Vocational Training (BIBB) for letting us use the data for 2006.
 The responsibility for all errors is, of course, ours.